 and in such a perfect preservation up to the still even fine paper margin all around as present here to be found with difficulty at best.

-While copies of the previous states I+II cannot be proven here on the market for the last decades the sheet generally was missing in the Ghisi sections Weigel (1838/57) and Davidsohn (1920/21; there just the Avibus copy as following, but without stating it openly by its name) just as well as other notable old master collections.
+While copies of the previous states I+II cannot be traced here on the market for the last decades the sheet generally was missing in the Ghisi sections Weigel (1838/57) and Davidsohn (1920/21; there just the Avibus copy as following, but without stating it openly by its name) just as well as other notable old master collections.
 But even by competent side the likewise rare, reverse (that is spike in the left!)
 1563 copy of Caspar Avibus (Gaspare Oselli ab Avibus, Cittadella c.
 1536 – 1585?, provable last 1580) as additionally also even engraved by Luca Penni (!, so German Hunting Museum, cat. no. 5976/page 222 with ills. page 166) is taken as the original!
 Its immediate following on Ghisi additionally suggesting the quite interesting economical conclusion that supply and demand were unbalanced.
 And indeed

 which it follows nevertheless with the inevitable distance of the less known brand to the one of the market leader.
 So all in all